dubeyadarsh/Blogifypro/readme.md

 A **BLOGIFYPRO** is an online platform where individuals or groups regularly share their thoughts, insights, information, or expertise on various topics.
 These topics can range from personal experiences and  hobbies to professional fields like travel, technology, health, fashion, and more.

 Blogs often include text, images, and sometimes videos to engage and inform readers.
 Bloggers create posts, which are individual articles, and organize them based on categories or tags.
 Blogging has become a popular way to share knowledge, connect with audiences, and even earn income through advertising, sponsorships, and other monetization strategies.

-**Introduction** <br>
+##Introduction

 • The primary objective of this blog website is to provide a platform for individuals to share their knowledge, experiences, and insights on a wide range of topics.
 Through a collection of well-crafted posts, we aim to create an engaging and informative space that caters to diverse interests and perspectives. <br>
 • This application can used for sharing information and reading daily<br>
 • Articles related to any topics.<br>
 • This application is safe and secure after article posting by user it analyse by admin then only it will reflect on application.<br>
 • It provides useful information to users through articles and videos.<br>

-**Technology used:**<br>
+##Technology used:
 • This application made using latest technology:<br>
 => Frontend: <br>
  React, Bootstrap.<br>